thephpleague/phpunit-coverage-listener/README.md

         return $data;
     }

+Currently there are `Travis` and `Circle` hooks.
 You could register your own hook class that suit for your need as long as it implements required interface.

 ### namespace